rulingAnts/FlexText-Excel-Import/README.md

 ### Copyright

-Copyright (c) 2025, Seth Johnston.
+Copyright (c) 2025, Seth Johnston and Brian Plimley.
 All rights reserved.

 ### Development Credit

-This application's conceptual design and initial implementation were developed by **Gemini**, an advanced large language model built by Google, directed by **Seth Johnston**.
+This application's conceptual design and initial implementation were developed by **Gemini**, an advanced large language model built by Google, directed by Seth Johnston with coding contributions by Brian Plimley.
+The Excel template was designed and created by Seth Johnston.

 ### Technology Ecosystem